Programme de résidence

 The following conditions must be met in order to apply for the BlueArk Challenge programme:

-First and foremost, you need to propose a solution that meets the challenge of multi-use of water, from the point of view of infrastructure, governance and raising users’ awareness of their consumption (see details below).
+Above all, you must propose a solution that meets the challenge of the multi-use of water, from the point of view of infrastructure, governance and raising user awareness of their consumption (see details below).

-Your solution, project or idea must have reached a certain stage of maturity, with a technology that has gone beyond the research stage (Technology Readiness Level – TRL de 4 à 7).
+Your solution, project or idea must have reached a certain stage of maturity, with the technology having progressed beyond the research stage (Technology Readiness Level – TRL 4 to 7).

-You must have the ambition to develop your solution in real-life conditions.
+You must have the ambition to develop your solution in real conditions.

-You will need to stay on site in the Entremont region for the time needed to carry out the tests.
+You must go to the Entremont area for the time necessary to carry out the tests.

 1